wyattades/boostid/README.md

 4. Add the private ssh key to the CircleCI project settings

 <!-- ## Local Testing
-After editing your test files, you can avoid having to push to CircleCI by running them locally with `boostid test` -->
+After editing your test files, you can avoid having to push to CircleCI by running them locally with `boostid test`. -->

 ## Helpful Links